 Another version of this post along with more images can be found here.

 I encountered this Street Zorro early evening walking toward me in Hollywood, Los Angeles.
 He told me he was on his way to work, posing for tourists for a few bucks.
 I was his first customer for the day and he kindly waited while I changed my lens.
-The Carl Zeiss Jena Sonnar is a very fine portrait lens but it was let down here somewhat by my over-enthusiastic use of fill-in flash.
+The Carl Zeiss Jena Sonnar makes a very fine portrait lens but it was let down here somewhat by my over-enthusiastic use of fill-in flash.
+Blown highlights are one of my pet photographic hates.
 The Praktica BD36 TTL flash throws a strong beam, and definitely needed a diffuser.

 Number Six: Where am I?